 These cherry coconut cookies have a soft and light texture.
 They are lightly crispy on the edges and soft and crumbly in the centers.
 The cookies themselves are not overly sweet and combine so perfectly well with the sweet candied cherries.

 I shaped my cookies into simple balls and flattened them with a fork.
 For the deco, I used 2 small cubes of the cherries, one red and one green, and pressed them right in the center of each cookie.
-All in all, these cookies are super easy to make and you should try them too.
+All in all, these cookies are super easy to make and are perfect option for cookie exchange or for gifting.

 Table of contents